 There is also a fixtures directory which contains modules with classes that have small helpers to create data.
 For example if you quickly want to write a test related to a database table text field you can quickly create one by doing something like in your test.

-def test_something_important(data_fixture): # A table, database and group have also been created because the text field depends # on them. field = data_fixture.create_text_field()
+def test_something_important(data_fixture): # A table, database and workspace have also been created because the text field depends # on them. field = data_fixture.create_text_field()

 In the web-frontend directory you will find some files that are related only to the web frontend.
 This whole directory is also added to the web-frontend container.

 .babelrc: contains the configuration for the babel compiler.

 .eslintignore: a text file containing directories that must be ignored by eslint.